GuiguiJayJay/Titanic/README.md

 - the main part of the code (the executable script) is **titanic.py**.
 This is where all options and models are defined.
 - the directory **titalib** contains custom-made librairies.
-Those weren't *necessary* but greatly helps improving the readability of the script and its versatility.
+Those weren't *necessary* but greatly help improving the readability of the script and its versatility.
 The feature engineering is performed into one of the scripts from this directory, we will come back later on it.
 - the **data** directory contains data downloaded from the Kaggle challenge page, as well as the prediction file produced by the code.